-Data collection in the case study project was undertaken by APR, a UK registered pharmacist.
-Since the research was focused on medicines use in everyday life, we sought to collect honest data about participants' adherent and non-adherent behaviours.
+Reflecting on and presenting the self: Reflexivity in medical qualitative research focused on medicines use in everyday life, we sought to collect honest data about participants' adherent and non-adherent behaviours.
 Given the research focus on the dynamism and complexity of everyday life and medicines' place within it, data pertaining to non-adherence was actually the most interesting and relevant.
 However, obtaining this data about non-adherence presented something of a dilemma in terms of APR's position as a pharmacist, specifically how he should represent himself to participants during data collection and if he should disclose his position as a pharmacist or not?